spacotto/grimoire/python/core_concepts/functions.md

     # function body
     return #optional
 ```
-# Anatomy of a Function
+### Anatomy of a Function
 A function consists of several elements, some mandatory (they must always be present), some optional.
 1. **The header.** The **header** is the first **line that defines the function’s interface**.
 It includes several elements, some mandatory (they must always be present), some optional.
 2. **The docstring**
 3. **The scope**

-The header itself is composed of several parts:
+The header itself is composed of several elements:

 | Element  | Syntax   | Function | Presence |
 | :------- | :------- | :------- | :------- |